 Hirers should always comply with guidance from their governing body if one exists [ACRE 2.8].
 If advice from a governing body conflicts with the conditions in this hire agreement please contact the booking secretary.

+The Health Protection Regulations in force at the moment put all the onus of risk assessment, compliance with social distancing and the wearing of facemasks on the organiser of the meeting or event and on the participants.
+If either of these feel they cannot remain within the guidance for their particular activity it is their responsibility not to book the hall for this activity or not to participate in it.

-Ultimately the safety of attendees to a function, event or activity lies with the organiser of that event.
+Ultimately the safety of attendees to a function, event or activity lies with the organiser of that event who has signed as the hirer of the hall.

 SAFETY